4. apply for fellowships

 cover letter / letter of intent

-You won’t secure a fellowship because of a fire cover letter.
+You won’t secure a fellowship because of an incredible cover letter.
 But typos and errors will be used against you.
 Protect against the downside.
-You should take inspiration from other people’s cover letters.
-Beat the system.
-Force the fellowship programs to think of better, more modern signals to evaluate talent.
+Find inspiration in other people’s cover letters but try not to sound generic.

 letters of recs